Meet our Members

 Members Since 2011

-We are native Texans who moved in 2011 from Ponte Vedra Beach, FL. to the Atlanta area to be near our grandson, Rhys, and his parents, Erin (our younger daughter) and her husband Graham.
+We are native Texans who moved in 2011 from Ponte Vedra Beach, Florida, to the Atlanta area to be near our grandson, Rhys, and his parents, Erin (our younger daughter) and her husband Graham.
 Our older daughter, Whitney, also now lives in Atlanta.
 She had twins, Ezra and Zoe in 2015.
 We adore our grandchildren and all our family and spend many days each week with them.

 In selecting a temple we wanted to find and join a warm and welcoming place to grow spiritually and intellectually.
 After having visited and checking out several congregations and meeting with Rabbi Winokur, who coincidentally presided over the Naming Ceremony for our daughter Whitney in 1977 when we lived in Atlanta previously, we decided to join TKC and have been pleased and gratified by our decision and membership.